Frequently Asked Questions

 Are the services I receive free of charge?

-Red River College has the expectation that all students with disabilities, in collaboration with their counsellor, explore funding to support the costs of academic accommodations and disability services.
+Red River College Polytechnic has the expectation that all students with disabilities, in collaboration with their Accessibility Specialist, explore funding to support the costs of academic accommodations and disability services.
 However, we will not refuse service to anyone on the basis of funding being denied.

-Is all information that is disclosed to Accessibility Services treated as confidential?
+Is all information that is disclosed to Student Accessibility Services treated as confidential?